 Unlike traditional candied pecans, these roasted candied nuts have a touch of warm spices like cinnamon and cardamon.
 There’s enough sugar to make them sweet but not so much that it feels like you’re eating a praline.

 The spices balance out the sweetness and a hint orange creates an amazing appetizer or snack.
 They’re roasted to a perfectly toasty texture that’s guaranteed to be a crowd pleaser.
-If you’re looking for more savory than sweet, then try spicy nuts or nuts with sage.
+They go great along with some savory snacks like spicy nuts, nuts with sage or some seasoned oyster crackers.
+Or serve with a cold tangy appetizer like classic deviled eggs, the sweet with the tangy is wonderful.

 Pecans are super popular in the south where they are plentiful.
 Georgia is the leading producers of pecans with the majority of pecans being grown in the Southern states.
 The trees will not grow in colder climates.